PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### Export As Skeleton

-Excludes geometry data from the exported msh file, BUT ensures that the scene root has dummy geometry to satisfy the animation munger.
+Excludes geometry data from the exported .msh file, BUT ensures that the scene root has dummy geometry to satisfy the animation munger.

 #### Export With Animation